Skip to main content

 If you need to amend your booking please contact us in advance of your visit by replying to your order confirmation email or emailing admissions@stpaulscathedral.org.uk.

 Please check our sightseeing opening hours to help choose your new visit date and entry timeslot.
-We can also issue open dated tickets instead.
+We can also issue open dated tickets instead (except for family tickets).
 We reserve the right to charge a reasonable amendment fee to change a visit date and / or entry timeslot.

 Preparing for your visit